upggr/Tomato-Router-Splash-Page-With-Password/README.txt

 (Obviously the default script will be demo:demo as username and password)

 You can also change the photo that displays as the background by modifying the line that references the jpg file.
 For example if this is a hotel, just grab their background there in the url.

+Unfortunately I could not link directly to my github files as the busybox does not support https, so I resorted using rawgit.
+Keep this in mind if you decide to use your own image, needs to be served from http.

+You can preview the login page here : http://rawgit.com/upggr/Tomato-Router-Splash-Page-With-Password/master/splash.html